krambuhl/regain-config/README.md

 helpers.unregister('If');
 ```

-### get([name])
+### get(name)

 gets selected registry data. passing a name will return the matching module or undefined if not found.
-If called with no arguments get will return all modules in object format.
+If called with no arguments `get` will return all modules as a plain object.

 ```js
 helpers.get('If') // => module